burger-menu

 Rocio continues her work in leading SCF by providing capital to start-up and expanding businesses, with funds provided by Western Economic Diversification.
 Rocio has been instrumental in securing much-needed additional capital through beneficial partnerships, to support the Indigenous economy in S‘ólh Téméxw, with the development of innovative Indigenous business lending programs, such as the SCF Micro Loans Program and the Indigenous Impact Lending Program partnership with Vancity Credit Union.
 Rocio is a new Board Member of the BC Economic Development Association Board of Directors, and continues to build partnership on a provincial and national level with organizations such as NACCA, New Relationship Trust and CANDO.

-John Perrott, Director
+John Perrott, Treasurer, Director for Thompson-Okanagan

 John Perrott, is the Manager of Economic Development and Tourism for the City of Vernon, beginning in June 2021.
 Previously, John worked as the Economic Development and Tourism Manager for the City of West Kelowna (2010 – 2021) and for the Downtown Kelowna Association as the Director of Marketing (2003 – 2007) and Executive Director (2007 – 2010).
 Throughout his career, he’s been actively involved in his profession by serving on the boards for the Business Improvement Association of British Columbia and British Columbia Economic Development Association.
 Outside of his professional roles, John has contributed to his community through serving on numerous community not for profit boards and advisory committees.